Chinese Furniture — Classic Artwork with Aesthetic and Practical Values

 Chinese Cabinet and Shelf — Gui and Jia

-Traditional Chinese Cabinet (Gui) is usually symmetry and rectangular, with four legs on the bottom, and contains drawers and shelves inside doors.
+Traditional Chinese Cabinet (Gui) is usually symmetrical and rectangular, with four legs on the bottom, and contains drawers and shelves inside doors.

-Throughout history, there are three commonest styles of Chinese Cabinets: Round-corner Cabinet, Compound Cabinet, and Display Cabinet.
+Throughout history, there have been three most typical styles of Chinese Cabinets: Round-corner Cabinet, Compound Cabinet, and Display Cabinet.